circinusX1/bunget/README.md

 #######################################################################

-Questions, Bugs, Commercial usage: Contact by eMail for any questions: marrius9876@ g m a i   l . c  o  m
+Questions, Bugs, Commercial usage: Contact by eMail for any questions: marrius9876[AT]gmail[DOT]com

+*P.S.
+Read this readme before asking questions with isssues.
+I dont wat to repeat what is already said here*